BfArM-MVH/grz-tools/README.md

 It provides functionality for:
 - Validating submissions
 - Encrypting files using crypt4gh
-- Uploading files to/from a GRZ
+- Uploading files to a GRZ

 For detailed installation and usage instructions, please refer to the [grz-cli README](packages/grz-cli/README.md).